osmphp/framework/doc/tutorials/flat-file-documentation-website/06--handling-seo-friendly-urls.md

 How PHP Classes Can Be Customized
 ----------------------------------------

-In Dubysa you can customize execution of every `public` or `protected` method of almost every class by adding code executing before the method, after the method or even instead of the method.
+In Osm you can customize execution of every `public` or `protected` method of almost every class by adding code executing before the method, after the method or even instead of the method.

 To customize method `x()`, you define a trait with a method `around_x()`: